jairoyy/jairoyy/README.md

 - 👯 I’m looking to collaborate with **Android Dev**

-- 👨‍💻 All of my projects are available at [https://jaisuriya.netlify.app/](https://jaisuriya.netlify.app/)
+- 👨‍💻 All of my worksample are available at [https://github.com/jairoyy?tab=repositories)

 - 📫 How to reach me **jairoy1410@gmail.com**